Buzzvil/env/README.md

 * `[]float32`
 * `[]float64`

-If you set the `envDefault` tag for something, this value will be used in the case of absence of it in the environment.
+If you set the `default` tag for something, this value will be used in the case of absence of it in the environment.
 If you don't do that AND the environment variable is also not set, the zero-value of the type will be used: empty for `string`s, `false` for `bool`s